-By now, you’ve probably been warned about the symptoms of a concussion.
-But did you know that, in many instances, these symptoms don’t occur until a few hours after an injury?
+By now, you've probably been warned about the symptoms of a concussion.
+How long after a head injury can symptoms occur?
+In many instances, these symptoms don't occur until a few hours after an injury?

 After a traumatic accident, a sports injury or a fall, the symptoms of a concussion can be immediate or latent.